 where , .
 The set of antenna ports shall be determined according to the procedure in [6, TS 38.214].

-For non-codebook-based transmission, the precoding matrix equals the identity matrix.
+For non-codebook-based transmission, the precoding matrix W equals the identity matrix.

-For codebook-based transmission, the precoding matrix is given by for single-layer transmission on a single antenna port, otherwise by Tables 6.3.1.5-1 to 6.3.1.5-7 with the TPMI index obtained from the DCI scheduling the uplink transmission or the higher layer parameters according to the procedure in [6, TS 38.214].
+For codebook-based transmission, the precoding matrix W is given by W=1 for single-layer transmission on a single antenna port, otherwise by Tables 6.3.1.5-1 to 6.3.1.5-7 with the TPMI index obtained from the DCI scheduling the uplink transmission or the higher layer parameters according to the procedure in [6, TS 38.214].